jonbarrow/trainercards.studio/README.md

 # Trainer Cards Studio

+Custom Pokémon trainer card creator

+## Features

+- 30,452 Pokémon sprites
+- 2,198 trainer images
-Custom Pokémon trainer card creator featuring 30,452 Pokémon sprites, 2,198 trainer images, and card templates in both classic and "modern" (pokecharms) styles
+- 13 card templates in both classic and "modern" (pokecharms) styles

-## TODO

-Fill this out more
+- Each image can be in any style and on any card, allowing you to mix and match any combination
+- Support for showing what Pokéball each Pokémon is in
+- Support for giving each Pokémon a held item

 ## Configuration